-The unrestricted net assets of the organization relate to its program delivery and administrative activities.
+Unrestricted net assets relate to the organization's program delivery and administrative activities.

 Net assets invested in tangible capital assets are internally restricted by the organization and represent the organization's investment in tangible capital assets represented by its net book value.